 From Scratch then chronicles the three summers Locke spends in Sicily with her daughter, Zoela, as they piece together a life without Saro.
 Sicily becomes a place of comforting food, but also forgiveness, growth, grief, healing, strength and so much more.

 The descriptions of Sicilian food jump off the pages and make you want to taste it.
-Several recipes are included in From Scratch, and I made one dish and posted it on Instagram here:
+Several recipes are included in From Scratch.

 Know My Name by Chanel Miller